COVID-19 – Pregnancy Advice

 If you do have to be in labour without a birth partner for any reason the midwifery team will be there to care for you and support you every step of the way.

-If you are being induced, or an inpatient at the hospital before you are in established labour, your partner will not be able to attend to begin with.
-The midwifery team will let you know when to ask your birth partner to come in to be with you.
+If you are being induced, or an inpatient at the hospital before you are in established labour, your partner may not be able to attend to begin with.
+Check with the midwifery team, they will let you know when to ask your birth partner to come in to be with you.

 What about visiting on the antenatal, postnatal wards and NICU?